-There are a number of decency rules, how to settle in one wine cellar but also has to behave in tasting rooms.
-Often this is often made in a humorous way on signs in the entrance area in rhyme form.
-In ancient times, there were also penalties for non-compliance with the rules, which were mostly articulated in prohibition form.
-The sinner was from the winemaker or Keller servant about an empty one barrel and the extended back with the "basement knife" or "Bandmesser" (an old craft tool of the cooper ) with blows.
-The prohibitions are locally somewhat different, but without exception are the knocking on the barrels (to the level cussing, screaming, singing, smoking and Drink,
+There are a number of decency rules on how to look at yourself wine cellar, but also has to behave in tasting rooms.
+Often this is shown in a humorous way on signs in the entrance area in rhyming form.
+In ancient times there were also penalties for non-compliance with the rules, which were mostly articulated in a prohibition form.
+The sinner was born winemaker or Keller servant about an empty one barrel laid and the extended back with the "cellar knife" or "band knife" (an old hand tool of the cooper ) processed with blows.
+Although the prohibitions vary somewhat locally, knocking on the barrels (around the level ascertain), swearing, screaming, singing, smoking and Drink,

-Most prohibitions are self-explanatory, however, there are several interpretations of the "knocking on barrels".
-One of the oldest reasons for the prohibition are the sound waves generated by the knocking, which adversely affect the wine ripening at rest.
-The second most frequently mentioned reason is the unseemly curiosity, because as a guest one does not open boxes, for example (empty barrels sound differently than full barrels).
-A beautiful example is on a blackboard in the basement of Bürgerspital to the Holy Spirit in Würzburg to find (right in the picture):
+Most of the bans are self-explanatory, but there are several interpretations for "knocking on barrels".
+One of the oldest reasons for the ban are the sound waves generated by knocking, which negatively affect the wine that matures in peace.
+The second most common reason is the excessive curiosity, because you don't open boxes as a guest (empty barrels sound different than full barrels).
+A nice example is on a blackboard in the basement of Bürgerspital to the Holy Spirit in Würzburg to find (on the right in the picture):

-When you enter the realm of wine, "Pfülben", "Neuberg" or "Stein".
+When you enter the realm of wine, "Pfülben", "Neuberg" or "Steins".

-Point two: the knocking stopped, full as the empty barrel.
+Point two: do not knock on the full or empty barrel.

-Thirdly: Gröl and do not blaspheme!
-You put weight on good tone,
+Third: Gröl and do not bother!
+You put emphasis on good tone,

-And besides - as you know, you are a guest of the "holy spirit" here.
+and also - as you know, you are a guest of the "holy spirit".

-If you do not stick to the cellar law, you will be instructed by the Kellerknecht,
+If you do not abide by the cellar law, you will be instructed by the waiter,

 not exactly polite and humane, just look at his fists!

-See also a complete list of viticulture practices Customs in viticulture,
+See also a complete list of practices related to viticulture below Customs in viticulture,

-Source: Rights and customs in the vineyard and cellar, as well as some curios
+Source: Rights and customs in the vineyard and cellar as well as some curiosities

-Writings to the wine history No. 156 v.
-Chr.
-Gisela Graff-Höfgen, Ges.
+Writings on Wine History No. 156 BC Gisela Graff-Höfgen, Ges.
 F. History d. wine